 The plantations were laid out in the 1860s to hide the condition of the landscape after being damaged by the mining activity.
 This provided work for Wiganers made unemployed by the cotton famine caused by the American Civil War.
 The estate was transferred to Wigan Council, known then as the Wigan Corporation, in 1947.

 The extensive plantations consist primarily of beech trees with a proportion of oak, horse chestnut, sycamore, ash and lime and Scots pine.
 As you walk along the forty miles of paths, you will find a variety of woodland plants such as wood anemone and lesser celandine, and fungi including fly agaric and puff balls.
 The woodland provides an ideal habitat for species of birds, mammals, amphibians and insects.
 Listen out for lesser spotted and greater spotted woodpeckers, and in spring the cuckoo.
 If you're lucky you may even see a glimpse of roe deer or fox cubs.

 To celebrate the Queen’s Jubilee Celebrations of 2012, a series of 15 Legacy Walks were developed ranging from 1 to 9 miles.
 Each walk in Wigan Borough's green space is recognised by Silver, Gold and Diamond accreditation.

-Haigh Country Park is within easy reach of both the M6 (J27) and the M61 (J6).
+Haigh Woodland Park is within easy reach of both the M6 (J27) and the M61 (J6).
 If approaching from the M6, take the A49 towards Standish, then the B5239 to Haigh.
 Look out for the B5239 and Aspull, then Haigh, when leaving the M61.
-Alternatively, Haigh Country Park can easily be found close to the two main A roads, the A6 and the A49.
+Alternatively, Haigh Woodland Park can easily be found close to the two main A roads, the A6 and the A49.
 A large car park with toilet facilities is available on-site.
 View on Google Maps (external link).